muhasyraf/cmlabs-frontend-internship-test/README.md

 # Food Recipe Website

 This project is a front-end engineer intern assessment test for applying to cmlabs.
 It is a food recipe website built using Next.js, React, Tailwind CSS, and TypeScript.
-The website allows users to search and filter recipes and has a responsive design for both mobile and desktop devices.
+The website allows users to view food categories and see food list for each category and has a responsive design for both mobile and desktop devices.

 ## Technologies Used